darktable-org/dtdocs/content/module-reference/utility-modules/shared/metadata-editor.md

 reset button
 : Delete existing metadata from the selected images.

-preferences... in Presets menu
+# preferences

-: Brings up a dialog where you can configure how metadata is handled within darktable.
-For each metadata item, two check boxes are available which allow you to restrict how metadata is handled:
+The “preferences…” option in the presets menu brings up a dialog where you can configure how metadata is handled within darktable.
+For each metadata item, two check boxes allow you to restrict how metadata is handled:

+visible
-: - _visible_: Show this metadata field.
-If not shown, it will not be displayed anywhere in darktable and will not be included in exported images.
+: Show or hide this metadata field.
+Hidden fields will not be displayed anywhere in darktable and will not be included in exported images.

+private
-: - _private_: Keep this metadata field private.
-It will be displayed within darktable but will not be included in exported images.
+: Keep this metadata field private.
+Private fields will be displayed within darktable but will not be included in exported images.

-: If both options are unchecked, the field will be displayed within darktable and included in exported images.
+Fields with both options are unchecked will be displayed within darktable and included in exported images.